Table Of Contents

 S&P global Ratings

-For retail investors like you, understanding national credit ratings gives you insights into the economic health of a country and help investors assess the risks associated with government bonds and other debt-related investments.
+For retail investors like you, understanding national credit ratings offers insight into a country’s economic health and the risks associated with government bonds and other debt-related investments.
 Staying informed about potential rating changes and their triggers, such as rising debt levels or political instability, can help you make more informed decisions and adjust your portfolios accordingly to mitigate risks associated with national debt management.

 Moody's Ratings